The Best Business and Commercial Security Solutions of 2026

 We tested all the security systems for a month minimum.
 We simulated break-ins to see if alarms work as advertised and if app alerts are timely with high-quality video clips.
 We also signed up for professional monitoring to test their response times.
 We do all this so we can give you reliable, trustworthy recommendations.

-How We Ranked the Best Security Systems for Businesses
+How We Ranked the Best Security Systems for Commercial Properties

-- Business-oriented security (40%): Just like there are security systems for renters and security systems for homeowners, there are solutions for small businesses, large businesses, and enterprises.
+- Commercial -oriented security (40%): Just like there are security systems for apartments and security systems for homeowners, there are solutions for small businesses, large businesses, and enterprises.
 We found home security services with packages geared for businesses of all sizes.

 - Installation options (30%): DIY security solutions might make sense for smaller outfits, but larger businesses with more vulnerable spaces often opt for professional installations.
 Our top security choices for businesses offer both options.